psu-epl/psu-epl.github.com/doc/equip/printer/UM3/Ulti3SOP.md

 # SOP

-1. Check the material currently loaded in the ultimaker.
+1. Check the material currently loaded in the Ultimaker.
 For now, make sure it is Amphora 3300.
 Later, we'll have settings for all materials.
 2. Open Cura.
 Cura (version x.xx) is the software you will use to slice your 3D model(s) into layers and export them as toolpaths.
-3. Connect to the ultimaker.
-This is how cura knows which ultimaker you are going to print on, so do it first.
-A blue checkmark in the printers dropdown indicates you are connected.
+3. Connect to the Ultimaker.
+This is how cura knows which Ultimaker you are going to print on, so do it first.
+A blue check mark in the printers dropdown indicates you are connected.
 4. Click on the material settings tab.
 Then click on the custom submenu, and select Amphora 3300.
 5. On the machine profile on the right, first change the profile to "CRAZY / RESET PROFILE".
 Sometimes, settings get stuck.
 Buggy software.
 This helps unstuck them.
 5. Now, change to the profile matching the material and machine you want to print on.
 Only profiles matching the currently selected machine should be available., so if your target printer profile is not available, double check your connection is correct.